City Year Memphis and its new beloved community

 Walking through the streets of Memphis, the visual history of the Civil Rights Movement is ever-present.
 A short walk from the FedEx Forum is Beale Street, the famed avenue in which thousands of sanitation workers marched alongside Martin Luther King, Jr. and countless other leaders of the late 1960s.
 A stone’s throw away is the Lorraine Motel, where Dr. Martin Luther King, Jr. was assassinated and which now houses the National Civil Rights Museum.

-The legacy of Dr. Martin Luther King, Jr. is never far from the mind; the embodiment of his dream of social change and inclusivity is something that we at City Year Memphis constantly strive for.
-The service we achieve in schools with young people along with our MLK Day of Service are both endeavors that bring us closer together as a community while making a step towards equality.
+The legacy of Dr. Martin Luther King, Jr. is never far from the mind; the embodiment of his dream of social change and inclusivity is something that we constantly strive for.
+The service we achieve in schools with young people along with our MLK Day of Service are both endeavors that bring us closer together while making a step towards equality.

 For the site’s startup year, City Year Memphis is serving within an elementary and middle school on the north side of town.
 While establishing the name, inclusivity, and sense of community of City Year, we deliver quality tutoring and mentoring to students of all ethnicities and creeds.
 50% of the Corps Members who serve are native Memphians, and in the spirit of Southern hospitality, it is the goal of City Year Memphis to remain welcoming and inclusive to our partner teachers, students and their families.